 As your clothes tumble around in the washing machine, water washes away your shirt’s dirt, smells, and tiny pieces of microplastics.
 Microplastics, plastics less than 5 millimeters long, can be shed off clothes in the form of microfibers of non-biodegradable material such as polyester, nylon, acrylic, or spandex.
 When water empties from the washer and goes down the drain, microplastics head toward rivers and oceans.
 They have been found across the globe, sinking towards the Mariana Trench and climbing up to Mount Everest, all because we have plastic in our clothes.

+A 2025 Stanford Medicine article discusses how microplastics exposure could be harmful, from making fish and birds more vulnerable to infection and studies showing biological changes like inflammation, deteriorating tissue, cell damage, and more.
 Scientists still don’t know the full extent of the impact of microplastic pollution on human health.
 Of course, all microplastics pollution is caused by humans, as the users of plastic.

 We can all take steps to reduce opportunities for plastics to travel toward our oceans and harm marine ecosystems and human life.
 Microplastic pollution is a problem that can be solved if consumers and businesses play their part.